ibm-cloud-docs/containers/cs_subnets.md

-# Classic: Configuring subnets and IP addresses
+# Configuring classic subnets and IP addresses
 {: #subnets}

 Change the pool of available portable public or private IP addresses by adding subnets to your {{site.data.keyword.containerlong}} cluster.